Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 Deletes a Azure Arc PrivateLinkScope.

 ### [Set-AzConnectedLicense](Set-AzConnectedLicense.md)
-The operation to create or update a license.
+The operation to Createa license.

 ### [Set-AzConnectedMachineExtension](Set-AzConnectedMachineExtension.md)
-The operation to create or update the extension.
+The operation to Createthe extension.

 ### [Set-AzConnectedPrivateLinkScope](Set-AzConnectedPrivateLinkScope.md)
-Update (or updates) a Azure Arc PrivateLinkScope.
+Createor Createa Azure Arc PrivateLinkScope.
 Note: You cannot specify a different value for InstrumentationKey nor AppId in the Put operation.

 ### [Update-AzConnectedExtension](Update-AzConnectedExtension.md)